"Science" does not like to stop and reflect, but the important thing is "money".

 Let's stop experimenting with GMO feed

-Without detailed evidence, no one can pinpoint exactly what is causing these reproductive misfortunes in Italian and Austrian hamsters, rats and mice, in the livestock of India and America; we can only speculate on the relationship between the introduction of genetically modified foods in 1996 and the corresponding occurrence of births of underweight children, infertility and other problems in the US population.
+Without detailed evidence, no one can pinpoint exactly what is causing these reproductive troubles in Italian and Austrian hamsters, rats and mice, in the cattle of India and America; we can only speculate on the relationship between the introduction of genetically modified foods, which took place in 1996, and the corresponding occurrence of underweight births, infertility and other problems in the US population.

 Many scientists, doctors and participating citizens, however, do not think that people should be the laboratory animal for a giant and uncontrolled experiment in the biotechnology industry.